resistorsoftware/Shopify-Developer-Book/text/01_Who_For/01_Who_For.markdown

 If you want to develop Apps for Shopify, or build a theme for someone, this book may shed some light on the particulars of doing that.

-## What is assumed by the author ##
+### What is Assumed by the Author ###

 Nothing.
 Assumptions are almost always wrong.
 This is no written attempt to coddle anyone on the path to mastering some specific aspect of Shopify.
-This book is **not** a "Learn Shopify in 7 minutes, 7 hours, or 7 days" recipe book.
+This book is *not* a "Learn Shopify in 7 minutes, 7 hours, or 7 days" recipe book.
 There is no attempt to put into words any of the magic spells, incantations or shimmy shimmy slow dancing in the dark that goes into the workaday world of a professional coder.